Suresh Chand Yadav

-Subedar Suresh Chand Yadav, AC, was a Junior commissioned officer of the Indian Army's Mahar Regiment who was killed in the line of duty during the Akshardham Temple attack while on deputation to the 51 Special Action Group of the National Security Guard (NSG), India's federal counterterrorism force.
+Subedar Suresh Chand Yadav, AC, was a Junior commissioned officer of the Indian Army's Mahar Regiment who was martyred in the line of duty during the Akshardham Temple attack while on deputation to the 51 Special Action Group of the National Security Guard (NSG), India's federal counterterrorism force.
 He was posthumously awarded India's highest peacetime military decoration, the Ashoka Chakra, for his gallant action during the NSG's response to the attack.

 Early life

 Yadav was born on 1 June 1961, in the Khetan Khera village of Alwar district, Rajasthan, to Gokul Ram Yadav and Dodi Devi.
 Yadav had dreamed of serving with the Armed Forces of India as a child growing up in Rajasthan.

 Military career and death

 Yadav enlisted in the Indian Army soon after graduating from school and was recruited into the 13th battalion of the army's Mahar Regiment in 1978, at an early age of 17.
 By the year 2000, Yadav had been promoted to the rank of Subedar having accumulated significant field experience.

 Yadav completed the selection process and training course of the elite National Security Guard (NSG), India's federal counterterrorism force whose personnel were deputed from the army and the Central Armed Police Forces.
 In December 2001 he earned a deputation to the 51 Special Action Group (51 SAG) unit, consisting of personnel on deputation from the Indian Army, with the rank of Assistant Commander.